Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Retirement

 The University currently provides three active retirement plans for employees: the Florida Retirement System Pension Plan, the Florida Retirement System Investment Plan, and the Optional Retirement Plan.
 Retirement benefits are paid to employees upon their retirement.
-Current participants may also retire from the Teachers’ Retirement System or the State and County Officers’ and Employees Retirement System.

 Retirement Programs

-• The Optional Retirement Plan (ORP) is a defined contribution pension plan sponsored by the State of Florida.
-Each pay period, the University contributes a percentage of earnings in an annuity.
-Regardless of the length of service, participants receive a lifetime monthly annuity income at retirement that is based on the amount of funds contributed, the investment earnings of those funds, and the type of annuity selected.
-Participants may choose to contribute to their selected annuity in accordance with Internal Revenue Code regulations.
+The Optional Retirement Plan (ORP) is a defined contribution plan sponsored by the State of Florida.
+Each pay period, the University contributes a percentage or amount of the faculty member’s gross compensation, determined by the Legislature, into an investment account with one of the approved provider companies.
+The employee decides how to allocate the contributions among various investment funds and are immediately vested upon enrollment in this plan.
+Participants may choose to contribute to their selected investment company in accordance with Internal Revenue Code regulations.

 Deferred Retirement Option Program (DROP)